Mike Darnell: Fox Broadcasting Company

-Darnell became an executive at Fox in 1994, initially under the title "director of specials."
-One of his first that came to broad attention was in 1995, when a producer brought Darnell black-and-white footage that appeared to portray an alien being dissected.
+Darnell became an executive at the Fox Broadcasting Company in 1994, initially under the title "director of specials", and during his 19 years at the network he rose through the ranks to become President of Alternative Entertainment.

+He quickly made a name for himself with one of his first hits that came to broad attention in 1995 when a producer brought Darnell black-and-white footage that appeared to portray an alien being dissected.
 As the network feared accusations of propagating a hoax, the show was broadcast with the title Alien Autopsy: Fact or Fiction; it drew an audience of nearly twelve million viewers and was rebroadcast several more times.
-At one point, he produced over sixty specials a year for Fox, including: When Animals Attack!, World's Wildest Police Videos, Breaking the Magician's Code: Magic's Biggest Secrets Finally Revealed, and Man vs Beast.
+At one point, he produced over sixty specials a year for Fox, including When Animals Attack!, Who Wants to Marry a Multimillionaire?, World's Wildest Police Videos, and Breaking the Magician's Code: Magic's Biggest Secrets Finally Revealed.
 Darnell's projects were known for their often lurid and controversial nature, leading The New York Times to call him "Fox's point man for perversity" in 2000.

-Series that Darnell was involved with for included American Idol, Hell’s Kitchen, MasterChef, So You Think You Can Dance, The X Factor, Kitchen Nightmares, Are You Smarter Than a 5th Grader?, Temptation Island, The Simple Life, My Big Fat Obnoxious Fiancé, Joe Millionaire, and the launch of the animated series Futurama and Family Guy.
-With more than thirty million viewers at its peak, American Idol helped FOX rise from the last place network to eight consecutive seasons as the number one network.
-Darnell oversaw American Idol from its creation through its twelfth season.
-Darnell told Variety that his proudest achievements during his time at FOX included American Idol, the success he had with Gordon Ramsay, and the season finale of Joe Millionaire, which drew about forty million viewers, outranking that year's Academy Awards, and became the network's most-viewed entertainment telecast.
+Series that Darnell developed and oversaw included American Idol, Hell's Kitchen, MasterChef, So You Think You Can Dance, The X Factor, Kitchen Nightmares, Are You Smarter Than a 5th Grader?, Temptation Island, The Simple Life, My Big Fat Obnoxious Fiancé, Joe Millionaire, Futurama and Family Guy.

+With more than thirty million viewers at its peak, American Idol helped Fox rise from the last place network to eight consecutive seasons as the number one network.
+Darnell oversaw American Idol through its first twelve seasons.

+Darnell told Variety that his proudest achievements during his time at Fox included American Idol, the success he had with Gordon Ramsay, and the season finale of Joe Millionaire, which drew about forty million viewers, outranking that year's Academy Awards, and became the network's most-viewed entertainment telecast.
+During Darnell's time at Fox, Mark Seal wrote in Vanity Fair that Darnell is "arguably the king of reality TV".

-Warner Bros Television
+Warner Bros.

 In 2013, Darnell left Fox and began heading up the Unscripted & Alternative division at Warner Bros. where he is responsible for overseeing development and current programming for alternative broadcast series, high-end documentaries, unscripted streaming and cable series, and first-run syndication.
-In 2017, Darnell and his team oversaw 35 series across 20 different networks, including primetime series such as Ellen’s Game of Games (NBC), The Voice (NBC), The Bachelor franchise (ABC), Mental Samurai (FOX), The Real, and The Ellen DeGeneres Show, among others.
+In 2017, Darnell and his team oversaw 35 series across 20 different networks, including primetime series such as Ellen's Game of Games (NBC), The Voice (NBC), The Bachelor franchise (ABC), Mental Samurai (FOX), The Real, and The Ellen DeGeneres Show, among others.
 That same year, Deadline reported that in Darnell's first four years at Warner Bros, the studio had twelve unscripted series airing in primetime, more than any of its rivals.

-Darnell created and produced talent competition series The World's Best on CBS hosted by James Corden.
+In 2019 The World's Best aired on CBS hosted by James Corden.
 The series was produced by Darnell and his Warner Horizon Unscripted Television division in association with Mark Burnett and MGM Television and Ben Winston and Fulwell 73.